9 forwards who fell agonisingly short of 100 Premier League goals

 At 32-years-old there’s a chance he could join the 100 club yet… although we get the feeling he cares more about wages than prestige.

 9 Peter Crouch — 99 goals… and counting

 Only bastards with hearts made of the coldest stone aren’t willing Crouchy towards 100 Premier League goals.

-Always self-deprecating and humble, the lanky 35-year-old is just two back-post headers away from joining the likes of Alan Shearer, Thierry Henry and Wayne Rooney in the exclusive group elite goalscorers.
+Always self-deprecating and humble, the lanky 35-year-old is just one back-post header away from joining the likes of Alan Shearer, Thierry Henry and Wayne Rooney in the exclusive group elite goalscorers.

-Time is against him but surely he’s got two more top flight goals in him?
+Time is against him but surely he’s got one more top flight goal in him?